predixdesignsystem/pds-search-api/README.md

 This repo hosts two codebases:

 1. A set of Firebase functions that are used to collect user view and search events from the [Predix Design System](https://www.predix-ui.com) website
-2. A [realtime dashboard](http://pds-search-api.firebaseapp.com/) that displays those metrics in realtime hosted on the Firebase static web server
+2. A [real-time dashboard](http://pds-search-api.firebaseapp.com/) that displays those metrics in real-time, hosted on the Firebase static web server

 ![Dashboard Screenshot](screenshot.png)

-The code that observers user actions and generates API requests to the view/search function endpoints is in the [Predix UI website repo](https://github.com/predix-ui/predix-ui.github.io).
+The code that observes user actions and generates API requests to the view/search function endpoints is in the [Predix UI website repo](https://github.com/predix-ui/predix-ui.github.io).
 A [snapshot of the code is here](https://github.com/predix-ui/predix-ui.github.io/blob/472549814fca31b38c52e2ece298332a1d5226bf/elements/px-catalog/px-catalog.html#L421-L504).
 It may have been moved somewhere else in the repo.

 ## Develop and deploy